grscheller/neovim-notes/VimSpecificFeatures.md

 package is installed.
 With out-of-the-box Neovim, both are not plumbed into anything.
 Once the xsel package was installed on Arch Linux, `"*` and `"+` worked fine.
-Neovim needs an external utility to interact with the X11 and desktop clip boards.
+Neovim needs an external utility to interact with the X11 and desktop clipboards.

 I have never gotten `"~` to work at all for me.
 Even in Windows MS Office, I have found drag-and-drop buggy and hard to control.